Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/generateddocs/hubNetworking.bicep.md

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

  Resource Lock Configuration for Azure Firewall.

+- `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None.
+- `notes` - Notes about this lock.

 - Default value: `@{kind=None; notes=This lock was created by the ALZ Bicep Hub Networking Module.}`